Seedarchangel/openmoc/README.md

 #### Interactive Realtime Tracking
 ![notebook-0](https://github.com/Seedarchangel/openmoc/blob/master/examples/move.gif)

-## Setup Instructions
+## Download
 #### The Easy Way:
 You can download the bundled application here.
 They are packaged in Electron and is identical to the web app.
+You do not need to install any additional dependencies.

 Windows: